-ALFALFA str. approximately 10% of the farm is currently planted to 4 - 5-year-old alfalfa stands This crop has historically been destined for the hay market and the farm typically provides 3 - 4 cuttings per year with gross production in the 4 - 5 ton per acre range.
-FIELD CORN FIELD CORN 🦉 average yield in the 180 bushel per acre range is typical WHEAT 80 bushel per acre typical for the region SOYBEANS / 60 bushel per acre typical for the region PINTO BEANS s 3000 lbs. per acre typical for the region
+ALFALFA approximately 10% of the farm is currently planted to 4 - 5-year-old alfalfa stands This crop has historically been destined for the hay market and the farm typically provides 3 - 4 cuttings per year with gross production in the 4 - 5 ton per acre range.
+FIELD CORN average yield in the 180 bushel per acre range is typical WHEAT J.L.L.
+80 bushel per acre typical for the region SOYBEANS 7,8 60 bushel per acre typical for the region PINTO BEANS A 3000 lbs. per acre typical for the region